Tobias272727/prescriptive_forest_nips2024/README.md

 This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).

->📋  Optional: include a graphic explaining your approach/main result, BibTeX entry, link to demos, blog posts and tutorials
+>📋  Optional: include a graphic explaining your approach/main result, a BibTeX entry, link to demos, blog posts and tutorials

-todo: we haven't update the paper to arxiv yet, will update the link later
+todo: we haven't updated the paper to Arxiv yet, but we will update the link later

 ## Requirements